 Sumo Natural Gas

 As well as being an electricity retailer, Sumo also sells natural gas to customers in Victoria, and most recently, NSW.
 Customers can bundle their electricity with natural gas, which qualifies them for an even bigger bill credit over a period of two years with certain products.
-The Sumo Saver, Sumo Select and Sumo Lite plans allow customers to sign up to gas, however you must sign up to electricity as a condition.
+The Sumo Saver, Sumo Select and Sumo Lite plans allow customers to sign up to gas, however you must sign up to electricity as a condition in Victoria.
 Sumo Lite has fixed rates for 12 months, while Sumo’s other plans have variable rates.

 Sumo has three simple ways for customers to pay their bill: